Chapter Three: Minifig Weapons

 |- Jeff Cooper

-Most light ranged weapons fall under the Short-Ranged Weapons heading (also called "Pistols" for short): revolvers,
+Most light ranged weapons fall under the Short-Ranged Weapons heading: revolvers,

 shortbows, blowguns, magic wands, and slings are good examples.
-Many
+Most

 can be fired with one hand; a little common sense should be enough to

-determine how many hands a given weapon requires (a crossbow can be
+determine how many hands a given weapon requires (a light crossbow can be

-fired with one hand, for instance, while a shortbow takes two).
+fired with one hand, for instance, while a shortbow or slingshot takes two).

-their short range puts minifigs dangerously close to an enemy's ability
+their limited range puts minifigs dangerously close to an enemy's ability

-to counterattack, Short-Ranged Weapons are best paired with a Hand
+to counterattack, Short-Ranged Weapons are often paired with a Hand

-Weapon in the opposite hand, or used in hit-and-run harrying attacks
+Weapon in the opposite hand, or paired with a second Short-Ranged Weapon and used in hit-and-run harrying attacks

 |“The deadliest weapon in the world is a Marine and his rifle!”